qld-gov-au/foodpantry-labelbuster/readme.md

 changes of the form without the need for a developer resource.
 Form.io is not a developer centric platform therefore the front-end is not easily extensible and the support team suggest using Form.io as a backend only.
-Form.io isn't allowed to save collected data in this project.
+The requirements for this project stipulate that Form.io isn't to save collected data.

 To this end we need to:
 * Create a wrapper around the form.io API to expose useful functionality in a way that doesn't pollute the single responsibility of the other parts of the app